Karin0002/1dv610-L2-module-ts/docs.md

 ### saturation

 #### Description:
-A property containing the saturation of the color the object represents.
+A property containing the saturation of the color that the object represents.

 #### Type
 Number